kuntawan/aivoov-api/README.md

 | `transcribe_ssml_spk_rate[]`   | int[]    | Speaking rate adjustment (optional, pass `default` for default rate) `<number>` is in the closed interval of `[20, 200]`.
 Use this to speed-up, or slow-down the speaking rate of the speech.  |
 | `transcribe_ssml_volume[]`   | int[]    | Speaking volume adjustment (optional, pass `default` for default volume)   `<number>` is in the closed interval of `[-40, 40]`.
 Use this to high or low the speaking volume of the speech. |

 > Note: All array parameters should be in the same order to match voice and text pairs.
+The response audio is in Base64-encoded format and can be decoded using any Base64 decoding method.

 ### Response Example